Gloria Abbott Bardwell: 2004–2018

 Jeffrey came to Genoa City, intent on getting his brother's money.
 When he discovered Gloria's secret about the skin cream scandal, he blackmailed her into marrying him.
 Gloria and Jeffrey moved back into the Abbott Mansion, but Jack and his then-wife, Sharon Abbott (Sharon Case), were also living there.
 The two couples shared the mansion but both intended on keeping it for themselves.
 With Jeffrey's help, Jack hired Alistair Wallingford (Jerry Douglas) to haunt Gloria due to his uncanny resemblance to John Abbott.
 In the end, Jack felt guilty and he and Sharon moved out of the mansion.
 Gloria felt guilty and she gave the mansion back to Jack.
 Gloria and Jeffrey moved into the Abbott pool house.
-While there, they admitted their feelings for each other and they made love.
+While there, they admitted their feelings for each other and they had sex.
 Suddenly, Jeffrey filed for divorce, including half of Gloria's net worth, because they couldn't agree on her finances.
 Meanwhile, Gloria decided to donate half of her net worth to the Marksalogria Charitable Foundation.
 "Marksalogria" was an anagram for "Gloria's Karma."
 When she and Jeffrey were divorced in 2008, he received the other half of her fortune.
 Gloria was then left without a penny to her name.
 Gloria tried to find a stable job, but when Jeffrey saw how his ex-wife was living, he reconciled with her.
 Jeffrey also felt guilty about stealing Gloria's diamonds before their divorce.

 Jill Abbott wanted Jeffrey, but when he chose Gloria, she made Gloria her slave at Jabot, where Gloria was a receptionist.
 Jeffrey and Gloria eloped in Las Vegas, Nevada with Little Richard officiating the ceremony in 2008.
 Upon their return, Jill fired Gloria from Jabot.
 Kevin and his fiancée, Jana Hawkes (Emily O'Brien), decided to get married at an ashram in Malibu, California.
 In a turn of events, the guru who officiated the ceremony was Michael's father, Lowell Baldwin.
 While living on the run, Lowell changed his name to River Baldwin.
 Michael investigated his father in the past and he knew that he was a wanted criminal.
 Still, he and Gloria vowed not to turn him in.
 When River came to Genoa City to apologize, Gloria and Michael forgave him but Jeffrey turned him in to the FBI out of jealousy.
 Michael worked to clear his father's name but Gloria's damage from the past was coming back to haunt her.
 She pretended to be someone else and she called Lowell the "ringleader" of their activist group.
 When Michael found out that Gloria incriminated Lowell, she confessed and she apologized to Lowell, stating that she was only trying to protect baby Michael.
 Gloria testified for Lowell, against Jeffrey's wishes.
 Lowell was then released from prison, which infuriated Jeffrey.